gatlin/gatlin.github.com/essays/src/twittermonad.md

 ===

 A design goal of `Twitter` is to automatically close open connections and do as much repetitive work as possible.
+I'm going to take you step-by-step through the different pieces and show how I built up my little command language and it's going to be really impressive because in fact I actually developed this almost completely in reverse and spent a lot of time crying.

 `http-client` provides a type `Response a` which allows you to get back response data in any number of forms.
 (We'll get to `Request`s in a moment.)
+Regardless of the type of the actual response payload, `Response` encapsulates other things like the response headers, status code, etc.

-One such value is a `BodyReader`, which is an alias for `IO ByteString` because the former gives you an indication of what it's used for.
+One such value is a `BodyReader`, which is an alias for `IO ByteString` because the former gives you an indication of what it's used for and the latter sounds like a Marvel villain.

 Because `IO` expressions evaluate on an as-needed basis this is actually a clever way to prevent more data from being loaded until necessary.

 I want to be able to stream incoming results using my `tubes` library, though.
 Specifically I'd like to have a `Response (Source Twitter